ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson2.md

 }
 ```

-Now combining what we learnt previously about retrieving an _Object_ property
+Now combining what we learnt previously about retrieving an _Object_ property:

 ```js
 animalsOrderedByHeight[3].name // 'Snail'